-Pulpitis is an inflammation of the inner tissue of a tooth.
-Bacteria that enter the tooth through a cavity or crack cause an infection.
+Pulpitis is an inflammation of the inner tissue of the tooth.
+Bacteria that enter the tooth through a cavity or crack cause infection.
 Early pulpitis is reversible.
-Without treatment, the inflammation will worsen and the nerve or tooth may need to be removed.
-Good dental hygiene and regular visits to the dentist can prevent pulpitis.
+Without treatment, the inflammation will worsen, and removal of the nerve or the tooth may be required.
+Good oral hygiene and regular dental visits can help prevent pulpitis.

 What is pulpitis?

-A tooth has three layers: the enamel on the outside, the dentin that supports the enamel, and the pulp on the inside of the tooth.
-The pulp is the soft inner tissue of the teeth.
-It contains nerves, blood vessels and connective tissue.
-The pulp supplies blood and nutrients to the teeth to keep them healthy.
+A tooth has three layers: enamel on the outside, dentin that supports the enamel, and pulp inside the tooth.
+The pulp is the soft inner tissue of the tooth.
+It contains nerves, blood vessels, and connective tissue.
+The pulp supplies blood and nutrients to keep the teeth healthy.

-Pulpitis is an inflammation of the pulp.
-This usually happens when there is irritation inside the tooth due to bruxism or tooth decay.
+Pulpitis is inflammation of the pulp.
+It usually occurs when there is irritation inside the tooth due to bruxism or tooth decay.

 There are two types of pulpitis.
 Dentists classify them depending on the degree of infection.

-Reversible pulpitis: At this early stage, pulpitis is reversible if the dentist cures the tooth and fills it.
+Reversible pulpitis: at this early stage, pulpitis is reversible if the dentist treats the tooth and fills it.

-Irreversible pulpitis: at this stage, the inflammation progresses, and the tooth cannot be restored.
-Pulp tissue eventually dies and pulp necrosis occurs.
+Irreversible pulpitis: at this stage, inflammation progresses and the tooth cannot be restored.
+The pulp tissue eventually dies, leading to pulp necrosis.

-Toothache and increased sensitivity are the main symptoms of pulpitis.
-The pain you feel usually varies depending on the stage of the inflammation.
+Tooth pain and increased sensitivity are the main symptoms of pulpitis.
+The pain you experience usually varies depending on the stage of inflammation.

 Symptoms of reversible pulpitis include: